 The case of halfplanes is simpler than that of unit circles.
 However, it already demonstrates how geometry enters the analysis in a nontrivial manner.
 We present a randomized algorithm for this problem that uses $O(\log n)$ colors with high probability.
-We then extend this technique to the case of unit disks, using similar machinery.
+In section 4 we extend this technique to the case of unit disks, using similar machinery.